Central Highlands of Sri Lanka

 Sooriyabandara, M.C.G.
 (2015).
 Prey base analysis of Sri Lankan leopard (Panthera pardus kotiya) in Horton Plains National Park and a review to past studies.
 WILDLANKA Vol.3(2):74-82.

-State Party of Sri Lanka (2012) State Party Report Central Highlands Of Sri Lanka submitted to 36 COM
+State Party of Sri Lanka.
+(2012).
+State Party Report on Central Highlands of Sri Lanka.
+Submitted to World heritage Committee 36 COM.

 Sumanapala, A. P. (2020).
 How a changing climate threatens Sri Lanka’s dragonflies and damselflies (commentary).
 Mongabay on 19 May 2020.